• Skip to primary navigation

 According to my Philly friends, the choice of bread is critical to a delicious Philly Cheesesteak sandwich.
 The bread must be fresh, white, and warm.

-Crusty or toasted breads simply don't suffice, as authentic Philly sandwiches use soft bread-not toasted.
+Crusty or toasted breads simply don’t suffice, as authentic Philly sandwiches use soft bread-not toasted, however, if you want to toast your bread then by all means, do so!

 A hoagie bun is the traditional choice of bread, but you can use any thick, white bread.